 Profiling and automated decision making

-Hamilton Bond and other insurance market participants use predictive techniques to assess information that clients and individuals provide to understand fraud patterns and the probability of future losses actually occurring in claims scenarios, and as set out below.
+Hamilton Bond and other insurance market participants use predictive techniques to assess information that clients and individuals provide to understand fraud patterns, the probability of future losses actually occurring in claims scenarios, and as set out below.
 To do this, we may use Personal Data we receive from clients to match against information in the models that we have created based on the behaviour of other individuals with similar attributes and to create further models.

 We use these models only for the purposes listed in this Privacy Notice.
 In most cases, our staff make decisions based on the models.